 There’s no point in beating around the bush, Covid-19 continues to make life very difficult for businesses in the hospitality sector.

-With the introduction of Tiers in England, and now Scotland, lockdown in Northern Ireland and a fire break in Wales, a lot of businesses are worrying about the impact it’ll have on sales.
+And with a second lockdown announced in England, a 5 tier system in Scotland, lockdown in Northern Ireland and a firebreak in Wales, a lot of businesses are worrying about the impact it’ll have on sales.
 But, the good news is the demand for goods is still high.

 Consumers are continuing to eat and drink out, and they're turning to their local businesses for help, so any hospitality business that can make a quick pivot and re-brand their establishment as a takeaway or delivery service could get their share of this.

 Remember, it’s not just your cash flow that needs looking after through the pandemic, but the vulnerable members of society, not to mention the (quite frankly heroic) key workers conducting essential work to keep us all healthy and supported during this unprecedented time.